 The Pre-Specialty components of the curriculum consist of clinical and non-clinical courses that contain nursing practice and discipline content at the generalist level.
 Clinical experiences focus on situations that reflect an understanding of the nursing process and the nursing paradigm in health promotion and maintenance, illness care, and rehabilitation.
 The theoretical basis for practice is presented in the classroom and provides the scientific knowledge base needed to diagnose and treat human responses to actual or potential health problems.
 Non-clinical courses focus on the discipline of nursing in the areas of ethics, economics, politics, legal issues, and the heritage of nursing.
 Completion of the generalist curriculum meets the Tennessee Board of Nursing requirements for R.N. licensure.
-The sequencing of the Pre-Specialty nursing courses builds on the competencies mastered in their prior education programs and is delivered in a concentrated, flexible format.
+The sequencing of the R.N.
+Pre-Specialty nursing courses builds on the competencies mastered in their prior nursing education programs and is delivered in a concentrated, flexible format.

-The specialist component of the curriculum is divided into three segments: research/theory, specialty courses, and electives.
-Research/theory courses focus on research methods, scientific inquiry, and examination of conceptual models and theories in the development of nursing science.
+The specialist component of the curriculum is divided into four segments: evidence-based practice, health care leadership, specialty courses, and electives.
+Evidence-based practice courses focus on research methods, scientific inquiry, examination of conceptual models and theories in the development of nursing, and analysis and synthesis of evidence for translation into practice.
 Specialty courses focus on advanced knowledge and skills in a given specialty area to equip graduates to function in complex situations and advanced practice roles, including those of nurse practitioner, nurse-midwife, clinical nurse specialist, nurse informaticist, and nurse manager.
 Electives provide the opportunity to select course work that complements the student's individual career goals.